conan-io/docs/index.rst

 Conan is universal and portable.
 It works in all operating systems including Windows, Linux, OSX, FreeBSD, Solaris, and others, and it can target any platform, including desktop, server, and cross-building for embedded and bare metal devices.
 It integrates with other tools like Docker, MinGW, WSL, and with all build systems such as CMake, MSBuild, Makefiles, Meson, SCons.
-It can even integrate with any proprietary build systems.
+It can even integrate with proprietary build systems.

 Conan is completely `free and open source <https://github.com/conan-io/conan>`_ and fully decentralized.
 It has native integration with JFrog Artifactory, including the free